 Flamingo Beach Aruba: The Complete Guide

 We’ve got answers to all of your questions on visiting Flamingo Beach Aruba.
 It’s hands-down one of the best things to do in Aruba!
 If you’re looking for more fun things to do, check out our blog post covering the whole island and top 15 unique things to do in Aruba.
 Visiting the Aruba pink flamingos is a bucket list item for so many people, and we have everything you need to know in this review of the Flamingo Beach Aruba.

 What is Flamingo Beach Aruba?

 Flamingo Beach is widely known worldwide and is one of the most famous beaches in Aruba, alongside Palm Beach.
-What makes Flamingo Beach special is the small flamboyance of flamingos (yes, a flock or group of flamingos is called a flamboyance!) that call the island home.
+What makes Flamingo Beach Aruba special is the small flamboyance of pink flamingos (yes, a flock or group of flamingos is called a flamboyance!) that call the private island home.
 You can visit Renaissance Island and Flamingo Beach and have a wonderful up-close experience with these beautiful birds.

 Where is Flamingo Island Aruba?